Add your promotional text...

 5/10/20262 min read

-In "Had You Wept", poet and writer Thomas Hardy tries to understand the dynamic between a man (possibly him) and his girlfriend or wife after something goes wrong in the relationship and the woman, instead of shedding tears during an earlier argument, just remained calm and silent.
+In his "Had You Wept" poem, English writer and poet Thomas Hardy tries to understand a painful dynamic between a man (possibly him) and his girlfriend or wife after something went wrong in the relationship and the woman, instead of shedding tears during an earlier argument, just remained calm and silent.

-Our protagonist opines that since tears are highly powerful and effective weapons in a woman's emotional arsenal, people or the society expect most of them to use it to get what they want.
-But in his case, his wife or girlfriend does not cry, does not give vent to her feelings; she just felt too much, according to the protagonist and hence, "gained no balm" for her "undying sorrow".
+Our protagonist opines that since tears are highly powerful and effective weapons in a woman's emotional arsenal, people or society expect most of them to use them to get what they want.
+But in his case, his wife or girlfriend does not cry, does not give vent to her feelings; she just feels too much, according to the protagonist and hence, "gained no balm" for her "undying sorrow".

 The Had You Wept poem carries a very important and revealing line, which could be said to be Thomas Hardy's assumption or observation of women during his time.